wso2/docs-ei/en/streaming-integrator/docs/setup/upgrading-wso2-ei.md

 # Upgrade WSO2 Enterprise Integrator

-This document walks you through the process of upgrading WSO2 Enterprise Integrator.
+This document walks you through the process of upgrading the Streaming Integrator component of WSO2 Enterprise Integrator.

 ## Why upgrade?